 (d) A corrective comment on errors in one’s own previously printed work.

-2. (a) Total length of text must not exceed 800 words, double-spaced.
+2. (a) Total length of text must not be less than 700 words or exceed 800 words, double-spaced.

 (c) Body of the manuscript must not contain diagrams or tables.